barkeshli-pcc/lab-00-writeup/README.md

 ## clone the assignment repo:

+Before you can work on your project, you will need a local copy of the assignment.
+This is called **cloning** the repository.

+First step is to `cd` into the fodler where you will be storing all your projects.

-First I `cd` into my projects folder and clone my project there.
+`cd` into your projects folder and clone your project there.

 and then: `git clone [clone link] [destination_folder]`